 Participants.
-Fifty-nine undergraduates participated in the main study.
-They were tested individually in a small group setting (typically one to three participants per session) and were paid \$2 for their time.
-Data from three participants were discarded because these participants gave psychological connectedness ratings that were not monotonically decreasing for all characters.
-Data from another four participants were discarded because they did not complete the questionnaire (circling only three preferred payouts presented in each block of nine annuities), leaving us with 52 usable sets of responses.
+Fifty-nine University of Chicago (Chicago, IL) undergraduates participated in the main study.
+They were tested individually in a small-group setting (typically, 1-3 participants per session) and were paid \$2 for their time.
+Data from 3 participants were discarded because these participants gave psychological connectedness ratings that were not monotonically decreasing for all characters.
+Data from another 4 participants were discarded because they questionnaire (circling only three preferred payouts presented in each block of nine annuities), leaving us with 52 usable sets of responses.